Charitable Gift Annuity

 In addition to the traditional ways of low risk investing, consider a B'nai B'rith charitable gift annuity.

-Charitable Gift Annuity - Questions and Answers
+Charitable Gift Annuity - Frequently Asked Questions (FAQs)

-Q. What is a B'nai B'rith charitable gift annuity?
+Q. What is a B'nai B'rith Charitable Gift Annuity?

 A. It is a contract between you and the B'nai B'rith Foundation of the U.S. that provides a fixed-rate lifetime annuity for you (and another individual, if you wish).
 The B'nai B'rith charitable gift annuity agreement is governed by state laws in order to assure that the payments to annuitants are protected.
 In many states the laws require that the B'nai B'rith Foundation of the U.S. establish a segregated reserve fund and invest it in a specific way to further protect annuitants.
 The B'nai B'rith Foundation of the U.S. complies with these laws and guarantees each annuity payment.